Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Make sure that you know exactly where you’d like to serve your ads, such as “people living in or recently in this location” or “people living in this location.”
 It’s a small difference, but could have a big impact.”

-So if you still haven’t started using Facebook for generating leads, now’s the time to jump into it.
-Experiment with paid ads and unpaid posts both and see what works best for you and your audience.
+So if you still haven’t started using Facebook for generating leads, now’s the time to jump into it as emphasized in our State of Facebook Ads Performance report.
+Experiment with paid ads and unpaid posts both and see what works best for you and your audience based on data from your social media dashboard.